saharanath/Week02-Homework/README.md

 A mobile responsive portfolio created using Bootstrap CSS Framework.

 Includes:
-  - A navbar used to access a linked contact and portfolio page
+  - A consistent navbar used to access a linked contact and portfolio page
-  - Repsonive layout and images,
+  - Repsonive layout and images
+  - Utilization of Bootstrap components and the grid system.
+  -